jupyterhub/team-compass/docs/team/recruitment.md

 * Before 29 March 2026: Invite up to 5 applicants to interview.
 * 6 April - 15 April 2026: Interviews conducted over Zoom.
 * Before 30 April 2026: Communicate final decision to all applicants.
+* May 2026: Post holder coordinates a contract with the Linux Foundation, following their standard onboarding process.

 (acknowledgements)=
 ### Acknowledgments